Woodrow Wilson

-Wilson was narrowly re-elected in the 1916 election, defeating the Republican nominee, Charles Evans Hughes.
+Wilson was narrowly re-elected in the 1916 election, defeating Republican nominee Charles Evans Hughes.
 In April 1917, Wilson asked Congress for a declaration of war against Germany in response to its policy of unrestricted submarine warfare that sank American merchant ships.
 Wilson concentrated on diplomacy, issuing the Fourteen Points that the Allies and Germany accepted as a basis for post-war peace.
-He wanted the off-year elections of 1918 to be a referendum endorsing his policies, but instead the Republicans took control of Congress.
-After the Allied victory in November 1918, Wilson attended the Paris Peace Conference, accompanied by his most important adviser, Colonel Edward House.
-(Note: House and Wilson fell out during the Paris Peace Conference, and House no longer played a role in the administration after June 1919.)
+He wanted the off-year elections of 1918 to be a referendum endorsing his policies but instead the Republicans took control of Congress.
+After the Allied victory in November 1918, Wilson attended the Paris Peace Conference.
 Wilson successfully advocated for the establishment of a multinational organization, the League of Nations, which was incorporated into the Treaty of Versailles that he signed; back home, he rejected a Republican compromise that would have allowed the Senate to ratify the Versailles Treaty and join the League.

 Wilson had intended to seek a third term in office but had a stroke in October 1919 that left him incapacitated.
 His wife and his physician controlled Wilson, and no significant decisions were made.
 Meanwhile, his policies alienated German- and Irish-American Democrats and the Republicans won a landslide in the 1920 election.
 In February 1924, he died at age 67.
 Into the 21st century, historians have criticized Wilson for supporting racial segregation, although they continue to rank Wilson as an above-average president for his accomplishments in office.
-Conservatives in particular have criticized him for expanding the federal government, while others have praised his weakening the power of large corporations and have credited him for establishing modern liberalism.
+Conservatives in particular have criticized him for expanding the federal government, while others have praised him decreasing the power of large corporations and have credited him for establishing modern liberalism.